 Subsidiaries Ownership Interest Affordable Private Education Center, Inc. doing business under the name of APEC Schools (APEC) 100.00% National Teachers College doing business under the name/s and style/s of The National Teachers College (NTC) 99.79% University of Nueva Caceres (UNC) 58.63% AC College of Enterprise and Technology, Inc. (ACCET) 100.00% LINC Institute, Inc. Doing Business under the Name and Style of LINC Academy (LINC) 100.00%

-The goodwill arising from the merger between IPO and AEI on May 2, 2019 amounted to \$\mathbb{P}\$13.47 million.
-No impairment testing was done on the goodwill as the Group assessed it as not material to the consolidated financial statements.
+The goodwill arising from the merger between IPO and AEI on May 2, 2019 amounted to P13.47 million.

 15. Investment Properties

 The rollforward analysis of this account follows: